-- Reimbursement of extraordinary travel expenses, though not for local travels during the stay abroad. - Reimbursement of extraordinary expenses for overnight stays, meals, etc.
+- Reimbursement of reasonable additional travel expenses, though not for local travels during the stay abroad. - Reimbursement of reasonable additional expenses for overnight stays, meals, etc.

 If, during a stay abroad, you remain employed at a Danish state research institution, DFF recommends that you find out whether you are covered by state self-insurance and thus do not need to take out your own personal insurance.